Essay guidelines

 - Relevance: The paragraph contributes to the paper’s main subject and aim; thesis statement.

 We’ll use an example paragraph from an essay about how Internet users change their identities to lead you through the process of constructing good paragraphs.
-We’ll progressively build up the structure of a paragraph with each step in this article.
+We’ll progressively build up the structure of a paragraph with each step.

 Paragraph example in detail